CodeYourFuture/curriculum/content/js1/sprints/1/prep/index.md

 ### Running scripts

-So far we’ve seen how expressions can be evaluated when using the Node REPL.
+So far we’ve seen how expressions can be evaluated using the Node REPL.
 The Node REPL is a very useful tool for evaluating expressions quickly.

-However, most of the time, we need to write more complex programs that consist of many lines.
-So we need to write our program in a file.
-Instead of using the Node REPL, we can use Node to execute the instructions in a file.
+However, most of the time, we need to write more complex programs in files that consist of many lines.
+Instead of using the REPL mode, we can get Node to execute the instructions written in our file.

 We can use the node command to run a JavaScript file.
 A JavaScript file ends with `.js` - this is known as the file extension.

 Let’s suppose we have a file `sums.js` like this: